President and CEO

 n COSO Update n

-COSO's new Guidance for Smaller Public Companies, which includes 20 principles and numerous attributes, approaches and examples (published in July), is available for purchase in both print and pdf form.
+COSO's new Guidance for Smaller Public Companies, which includes 20 principles and numerous attributes, approaches and examples (published in July), is available is available for purchase in both print and pdf form.
 FEI members can purchase COSO documents at a discount, as FEI is one of the five sponsoring organizations of COSO.
-Further information about the new publication is available here, and be sure to use FEI member coupon code FEISB when ordering here.
+Further information about the new publication is available here, and be sure to use FEI member coupon code FEISB (for pdf or print copy only) or FEISB1 (for combined print/pdf order) when ordering here.

 FEI Task Force on Diversity Planned